chrismyers2000/MeshAdv-Mini/README.md

 |37   |26  |Unused     |                       |   |   |38   |20  |BUSY       |(LoRa)                           |
 |39   |    |GND        |                       |   |   |40   |21  |Unused     |                                 |

-== NOTICE!! always have an antenna connected to the Hat when powered on, failure to do so can damage the E22 module. ==